cjwilusz/CM515-2026/modules/final_projects/README.md

 # Final Projects

 Submission of a final project is worth 10% of the total course grade.
-Students should get approval for their chosen project before beginning.
 You are encouraged to utilize the many instructors of the course as mentors or advisors as you complete this project.

 For all projects, you will be evaluated on:
 * Project-specific deliverables: Each suggested project has a list of deliverables